kkesavarapu/products-case-study/README.md

 - **Evaluate NoSql** repository of pricing data against requirements and usage of the products endpoints.
 What's more important with pricing data?
 Consistency?
 Availability? etc.
 - **Parallelize** retrieval of data from upstream sources as more are added to reduce the overall time spent gathering data at the expense of computing resources
 - **Externalize** job to load and maintain a repository of valid ISO 4217 currency codes (if these don't change often, a flat file resource loaded into memory on startup would suffice)
+- **Version** the endpoint (`products/v1` if standalone or `/v1/products` if part of a larger API) to help with change management if contract breaking modifications are required.